garagesteve1155/Overload/README.md

 ## 🚀 Usage

-1. Download the [Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) files into the `./mistral_7b_instruct/` folder (The mistral_7b_instruct folder itself should be in whichever folder you have the ai_splitter python script)
+1. Download the [Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) files into the `./mistral_7b_instruct/` folder (The mistral_7b_instruct folder itself should be in whichever folder you have the ai_splitter python script).
+You need the numbered .safetensors files, plus all the other non-weight files

 2. Install dependencies:
    ```bash